May 17, 2023

 Results from one's own work

-Practicing a fictitious situation, conducting conversations
+Practicing fictitious situations, conducting conversations

-Repairing: Changing faucets, cleaning pipes
+Repairing: changing faucets, cleaning pipes

 Do you want to create microlearning courses but don't know how?
 Then get our "Ultimate Microlearning Guide for Online Courses" for free.